 There are no merchant fees or hidden costs.
 That means, on top of the slick customer experience, businesses get more autonomy, money, and better cash flow, which are all passed on as benefits to the customer.

-In this guide to real-time payment use cases, we explore each payment scenario – person-to-person (P2P), person-to-business (P2B) payments, business-to-business (B2B) and business-to-person (B2P) – in detail and discuss the benefits and challenges banks and financial institutions face implementing them.
+In this guide to real-time payment use cases, we explore real-time payments use cases – person-to-person (P2P), person-to-business (P2B) payments, business-to-business (B2B) and business-to-person (B2P) – in detail and discuss the benefits and challenges banks and financial institutions face implementing them.
 You’ll learn:

 - Real-time payment use cases for P2P, P2B, B2P and B2B payments